IJSComplexMatter/dtmm/doc/tutorial.rst

    >>> np.allclose(rgb,rgb3)
    True

 All fair, but we would not like to compute transmission coefficients at all 81 wavelengths defined in the original CMF data.
-We need to integrate the CMF function
+We need to integrate the CMF function.

 .. doctest::

    >>> itcmf = dc.integrate_data(wavelengths, np.linspace(380,780,81), tcmf)

-which results in a new CMF function applicable to transmission coefficients defined at new  (different) wavelengths
+which results in a new CMF function applicable to transmission coefficients defined at new  (different) wavelengths.

 We could have built this data directly by: